 Caffry Law, PLLC is the law firm of James A. Caffry.
-Jim opened his own office in Waterbury after more than a decade with the firm of Darby Stearns Thorndike Kolter and Ware, LLP.
+Jim opened his own office in Waterbury after more than a decade with a long-established central Vermont law firm.

-After several years of trying to figure out the system as a parent (who happened to be an attorney), Jim decided in 2006 to take the “fork in the road” and become a special needs planning attorney (who is a parent of a child with special needs).
+After several years of trying to figure out the system as a parent (who happened to be an attorney), Jim decided in 2006 to take the “fork in the road” and become a special needs planning attorney.
 Jim’s goal was to provide complete special needs planning for individuals and families throughout Vermont whose lives are affected by disabilities to one degree or another.
 Jim set out to focus his law practice on providing legal services to families like his.

 Jim has developed a comprehensive understanding of the federal and state public benefits available to Vermonters with significant disabilities, as well as the services and supports that are disability specific.
 The Vermont Agency of Human Services (AHS) that regulates and administers the services and programs for Vermonters with disabilities.
 Within AHS there are different departments and divisions administering programs for people whose lives are affected by developmental disabilities, physical disabilities, mental illness, traumatic brain injury, deafness and blindness.

 By 2010, Jim’s transformation from an environmental litigation attorney to a special needs planning attorney was more or less complete.
 Jim decided it was time to take the final step in establishing a state-wide special needs planning law practice.
-Caffry Law ~ Special Needs Planning & Advocacy opened its doors on January 1, 2011.
+Caffry Law opened its doors on January 1, 2011.